hzc3008/Bellabeat_Case_Study/README.md

 # Bellabeat_Case_Study
 The project serves as the capstone of Google Analytics Certificate.
 And an illustration of my dedication in data analysis.
+View file Full_Report.pdf for the detailed procedure I used and insights generated.

 As a a junior data analyst working on the marketing analyst team at Bellabeat.
 I need to answer the following questions by different approaches.
 1. What are some trends in smart device usage?